jurf/jurf.github.io/_posts/2023-07-11-budget-ergonomics-60-percent-miryoku.md

 ---
 title: "My split keyboard layout: A 60% Miryoku"
 layout: post

 series: ergonomics
-series_title: "My split keyboard layout: A 60% Miryoku"
 series_suffix: " on <strong>budget ergonomics</strong>"
 series_note: Coming up – how to build a split keyboard on a budget, and how to make do without one if you are on an even tighter one.
 ---